 Key Takeaways

-- Act quickly: Turn complaints into opportunities
+- Act quickly: Turn operational complaints into process improvements

 30-Day Action Plan